ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored console rain density
 - Sped up menu and pause transitions
 - Fixed TLAD phone keypad rendering on top of the plastic cover
+- Fixed an incorrectly used head texture in TLAD's traffic cops
 - Fixed Yusef's golden cellphone and golden uzi cutscene models
+- Fixed Tony's apartment window models in TBoGT, to prevent them from flickering violently at night
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending
 - Various other fixes, like regular cops & fat cops will now spawn with their hat prop disabled when in a vehicle, like on the console version